Hot Days, Unsafe Schools? The Impact of Heat on School Shootings: Results

+Table~\ref{tab:projected_impacts} reports the estimated impacts on interpersonal school shootings.
+The estimates imply a 6--17\% increase in interpersonal school shootings relative to the 2005--2014 historical climate baseline, with the magnitude varying by emissions pathway and time horizon.
+By mid-century, interpersonal school shootings increase by 6.37\% under SSP2--4.5 and 8.49\% under SSP5--8.5, corresponding to 12.06 and 16.07 additional incidents per decade.
+The difference between emissions pathways is modest at this horizon.
+By late century, however, the increase rises to 9.28\% under SSP2--4.5 and 16.88\% under SSP5--8.5, or 17.57 and 31.96 additional incidents per decade.
+Thus, the late-century effect under high emissions is nearly twice as large as the corresponding effect under moderate emissions.
+The confidence intervals exclude zero in all scenarios.

+The divergence across emissions pathways is driven primarily by exposure to the top temperature bin.
+In the 2005--2014 historical climate baseline, roughly 14\% of days have maximum temperatures above 90$^{\circ}$F. By late century, this share rises to 27\% under SSP2--4.5 and 38\% under SSP5--8.5.
+In the impact calculation, these changes in bin frequencies are multiplied by the estimated coefficients from the interpersonal-shooting model.
+Because the above-90$^{\circ}$F bin has the largest estimated coefficient, the larger increase in above-90$^{\circ}$F days under SSP5--8.5 produces a larger estimated increase in interpersonal school shootings.

+To benchmark these magnitudes against existing climate-crime estimates, we compare them with \citet{ranson2014crime}, who estimates late-century changes in violent crime under an emissions pathway broadly comparable to SSP2--4.5. \citet{ranson2014crime} estimates a 3.6\% increase in murder and a 3.1\% increase in aggravated assault.
+Both analyses use county-level data and binned temperature exposure, but they differ in outcome and temporal aggregation: \citet{ranson2014crime} study monthly counts of general violent crime, while our estimates are based on daily county-level variation in interpersonal school shootings.
+With these differences in mind, the estimated 9.28\% increase in interpersonal school shootings under SSP2--4.5 by late century is large relative to the corresponding estimates for general violent crime.

-Figure~\ref{fig:map_prt_impact} illustrates the projected spatial distribution of climate change--induced impacts on school shootings across U.S.\ counties under alternative emissions scenarios and time horizons.
-Under the moderate-emissions scenario (SSP2--4.5), projected impacts are relatively modest at mid-century, with increases concentrated primarily in parts of the Southwest, Southern Plains, and Southeast.
-By the end of the century, these effects become more widespread and pronounced, particularly across the southern and central United States.
-Under the high-emissions scenario (SSP5--8.5), projected impacts are substantially larger at both horizons, with broad and intensifying increases across nearly all regions by the end of the century.
-The figure also underscores how higher emissions substantially amplify both the magnitude and geographic extent of climate change--induced school shooting risks.
+Figure~\ref{fig:map_prt_impact} maps the estimated percentage impacts across counties.
+Under SSP2--4.5, mid-century impacts are concentrated in parts of the Southwest, Southern Plains, and Southeast.
+By late century, impacts become more widespread, especially across southern and central counties.
+Under SSP5--8.5, impacts are larger at both horizons and extend across a broader set of counties.